danyeaw/100-days-of-code/r1-log.md

 different components that can be called across the app.
 I get the value in easily being able to call things across the app, but it does add a lot of complexity to easily reason about how the app is working.

+### Day 20: Feb 01 Friday through Day 22: Feb 03 Sunday

+**Today's Progress**:

+- Learned about the Zope Component Architecture, read multiple tutorials
+- Figured out how to use the getUtility method from ZCA to get the current Gaphor diagram.

+**Thoughts**: This took a lot of work to learn about Zope.
+Being able to get the current Gaphor diagram is one of the last remaining items to get a fully functional app, so this was really good.

+### Day 23: Feb 04 Monday

+**Today's Progress**:

+- Reviewed Arjan's Pull Requests for Gaphor.

+**Thoughts**: I wasn't feeling very good when I got home from work.
+I stayed home from work on Tuesday as well.

+### Day 24: Feb 06 Wednesday

+**Today's Progress**:

+- Completed HackerRank challenge: The Minion Game
+- Added gif showing an issue with a Gaphor PR.

+**Thoughts**: I am still recovering from being sick.
+Hopefully tomorrow I can get back to the full swing of things.